Reducing Staff Retention in Nursing Homes

 How It Works

-OK2StandUP’s powerful AI technology provides nursing home staff with valuable information on residents’ activities and potential risks, eliminating the guesswork and streamlining decision-making processes.
+OK2StandUP’s powerful AI technology provides Staff Retention in Nursing Homes with valuable information on residents’ activities and potential risks, eliminating the guesswork and streamlining decision-making processes.
 With only two components – the device and the mobile app – OK2StandUP is easy to implement and use, allowing nursing staff to seamlessly incorporate this tool into their existing workflows and routines.

 In recent trials conducted across five care organizations, OK2StandUP showcased its effectiveness in preventing falls and reducing workloads and stress levels among staff.
 After 4,500 hours of remote patient monitoring of 44 frail seniors, OK2StandUP helped reduce falls by 95% with AI-driven RPM and real-time interventions.
 For firsthand accounts of OK2StandUP’s impact, watch our video featuring testimonials from PSCN caregivers and administrators.